Here's how videos and photos are reviewed for New England Actor.

 - Is it too long?
 Regardless of how much time a casting agent, et al has, please think about who is viewing your video...will they sit through it and eventually hire or call you in for an audition, because of this video?
 If it's too long see our recommended video editors page for help in creating a demo or short clips.

-- Is it a movie? no time-starved industry pro is going to watch a movie waiting and hoping to see your talent as soon as possible; it's a waste for their time.
+- Is your video a short movie or trailer? no time-starved industry pro is going to watch a movie waiting and hoping to see your talent as soon as possible; it's a waste of his or her time.

-- Demo Reels: industry professionals seek demo videos that are less than 2 minutes.
+- Demo Reels: industry professionals seek demo videos that are fewer than 2 minutes.
 Showing a different scene every 6-10 seconds (with the actor of course).

-- Acting Clips: 1-scene dramatic or comedic, less than 60 seconds.
+- Acting Clips: must be 1-scene dramatic or comedic, fewer than 60 seconds.